CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: The CanadaFireSat Dataset

 \end{itemize}

 These predictors are then post-processed to set to NaN any extreme values and aligned both spatially and non-spatially with our positive and negative samples.
-Similar to the satellite image time series, for each sample $x_t$, we extract the environmental predictors from $t - 64$ days to $t - 1$ day.
+Similar to the satellite image time series, for each sample $x_t$, we extract the environmental predictors from $t - 64$ days to $t - 1$.
 The non-spatial alignment is done via the weighted average of a given predictor over the target grid cell.
 The spatial alignment is done for each predictor by extracting a small window of data centered on $x_t$.
 The window size varies depending on the source resolution.
-We extract windows of dimension $(32, 32)$ for MODIS products at $500$ m and $(16, 16)$ for MODIS product at $1$km.
+We extract windows of dimension $(32, 32)$ for MODIS products at $500$ m and $(16, 16)$ for MODIS product at $1$ km.
 Moreover, for ERA5-Land data, we extract windows of size $(32, 32)$, and $(13, 13)$ for CEMS.
+As a consequence, for a given sample $x_t$ CanadaFireSat provides spatial predictors at multiple scales covering different spatial contexts.
+Both alignment methods are illustrated in Figure \ref{fig:align} in \ref{sec:align}.
+The aim of the spatial alignment (compared to its non-spatial counterpart) is to provide a broad spatial context of fire weather conditions around the region of interest.
+Models trained on CanadaFireSat should consider this difference in scale across modalities, as those presented in Section \ref{sec:methods}.